Atashnezhad/Drilling_AI_Platform_GUI/README.md

-The system at this stage simulates the ROP, taking the essential parameters as a .csv file including depth, dt, WOB, RPM, ROP_data, and rock strength.
+The system simulates the ROP, taking the essential parameters as a .csv file including depth, dt, WOB, RPM, ROP_data, and rock strength.
 The Analysis tab is seen below.
 The user have access to around 110 design parameters.